Improving probabilistic wind speed forecasting using M-Rice distribution and spatial data integration: Introduction

 \section{Introduction}

 The prediction of upcoming atmospheric conditions is a very important and challenging issue in a wide variety of domains.
 Accurate wind speed forecasting plays a pivotal role in various sectors, like transportation or disaster management.
 In particular, the short-term forecasting of surface wind speed that has to account for the highly intermittent nature of its fluctuations, is a difficult task that can be of prime interest for renewable energy production.
-The goal of designing efficient methods and tools that provide accurate predictions has motivated a very large number of studies in recent years.
-Most of these methods have been designed to produce {\em point forecasts}, i.e., a single outcome that is obtained by minimizing a loss defined as, e.g., the mean absolute error or the mean square error.
-In the latter case, the predicted value can be interpreted as an estimation of the conditional expectation.
-We refer the reader to, e.g., \cite{7764085,hashli20,5619586,GIEBEL201759,kapisigi04} for a review on this topic.
+Prediction methods can be categorized using different criteria like the prediction horizon, the prediction objective or the modeling framework \cite{Wang2021}.
+With regard to the latter, the most prominent approaches for predicting future atmospheric conditions rely on the so-called Numerical Weather Prediction (NWP) models, which, from the current state of the atmosphere, allow one to simulate its complex evolution in the next days.
+Besides NWP models, that demand significant computational resources, wind speed forecasting techniques can rely on statistical methods, which analyze historical weather data to identify patterns and trends.
+Time-series analysis and models (like ARIMA models) and machine learning algorithms are common statistical techniques applied in this context.
+These methods leverage historical wind speed observations to make predictions based on observed patterns and correlations.
+The methodology advocated in the article belongs to this overall framework of statistical and ``data driven" methods designed to provide accurate predictions at short-term .